Electrolux: Elektrolux (1919–1957)

 Electrolux made an initial public offering on the London Stock Exchange in 1928 (it was delisted in 2010) and another on the Stockholm Stock Exchange in 1930.

-As of 2010 its shares trade on the NASDAQ OMX Nordic Market and over-the-counter.
+As of 2010, its shares trade on the NASDAQ OMX Nordic Market and over-the-counter.
 Electrolux is an OMX Nordic 40 constituent stock.

-Sales company to major manufacturer

-In 1919, a Svenska Elektron AB acquisition, Elektromekaniska AB, became Elektrolux (the spelling was changed to Electrolux in 1957).
-It initially sold Lux branded vacuum cleaners in several European countries.

-In 1923, the company acquired AB Arctic and subsequently added absorption refrigerators to its product line.
+In 1923, the company acquired Arctic and subsequently added absorption refrigerators to its product line.
 Other appliances soon followed, including washing machines in 1951, dishwashers in 1959, and food service equipment in 1962.